jknightlab/mirna_pipeline/Workflow_simplified.md

 - per base sequence content: this is expected, as the tool was initially designed to work with whole genome reads.
 MicroRNAs have a sequence content different from the whole genome, this is why this check is expected to fail.
+Also, as we will see later, adapters were not trimmed yet and are overrepresented -- their sequence also biases the sequence content of the reads.
 - sequence duplication level: this is expected, as the tool was designed to work with DNA data, and RNA (and miRNA) has expression, so fragments of certain reads are expected to